-- As described below, as of April 2022, the use/possession of drug test strips and/or testing equipment is legal for at least some individuals in 25 states and the District of Columbia, while it is illegal for all individuals in 25 states, unless a Good Samaritan fatal overdose prevention law applies to a particular situation.9 - Fourteen states have drug paraphernalia laws in which the state's definition of drug paraphernalia does not include the "testing equipment" provision, thus making at least some testing equipment legal.
-In 10 of these 14 states, the state recently (i.e., since 2018) amended the law to exclude some or all types of testing equipment from the definition.
-These 10 states are Arizona, Colorado, Maine, Maryland, Minnesota, Nevada, Tennessee, Virginia, West Virginia, and Wisconsin.
-West Virginia's new law takes effect in June 2022.10 In the remaining four states, Nebraska, New York, South Carolina, and Wyoming, the definition either never contained the testing equipment provision or has not included it for several years. - In seven states and the District of Columbia, although the jurisdiction's definition of drug paraphernalia includes testing equipment, there is no criminal penalty for using or possessing certain testing equipment for at least some individuals in the state.
+- As described below, the use/possession of drug test strips and/or testing equipment is legal for at least some individuals in 24 states and the District of Columbia, while it is illegal for all individuals in 26 states, unless a Good Samaritan fatal overdose prevention law applies to a particular situation. - Thirteen states have drug paraphernalia laws in which the state's definition of drug paraphernalia does not include the "testing equipment" provision, thus making at least some testing equipment legal.
+In nine of these 13 states, the state recently (i.e., since 2018) amended the law to exclude some or all types of testing equipment from the definition.
+These nine states are Arizona, Colorado, Maine, Maryland, Minnesota, Nevada, Virginia, West Virginia, and Wisconsin.
+West Virginia's new law takes effect in June 2022.
+In the remaining four states, Nebraska, New York, South Carolina, and Wyoming, the definition either never contained the testing equipment provision or has not included it for several years. - In seven states and the District of Columbia, although the jurisdiction's definition of drug paraphernalia includes testing equipment, there is no criminal penalty for using or possessing certain testing equipment for at least some individuals in the state.
 In some instances, only individuals involved with harm reduction or syringe services programs are allowed to use/possess the equipment, while in other jurisdictions, any individual can.
 These eight jurisdictions are Alabama, Delaware, District of Columbia, Illinois, New Mexico, North Carolina, Oklahoma, and Rhode Island.
-New Mexico's and Alabama's new laws take effect in May and June 2022, respectively.
+New Mexico's and Alabama's new laws take effect in May and June 2022, respectively. - In three states, Michigan, Oregon, and Vermont, although the definition of drug paraphernalia includes testing equipment, the state's criminal law does not prohibit the use or possession of drug paraphernalia generally.

-8 The goal of this research document is to provide accurate and complete information that is free of omissions or errors.
+&lt;sup>8 The goal of this research document is to provide accurate and complete information that is free of omissions or errors.
 If you believe that this document contains misinformation, omissions, or errors, please email LAPPA at info@thelappa.org.